Oxen-AI/oxen-release/README.md

 The shift to [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) is happening where we are replacing lines with machine learning models and large datasets.
 Software is already complex, without the complexity of machine learning in the mix.
 We need better tooling to keep track of changes as data and models evolve over time.

+# OxenHub

+Visit [https://www.oxen.ai/register](https://www.oxen.ai/register) to register for early access to the Hub where you can host your datasets.

 # Features